the-comprehensive-book/.github/profile/README.md

 ## The comprehensive book - Demystifying Technology

 The comprehensive book : Turning difficult to be simple.
+(All the Knowledge in the World)

 Rigorous (extremely thorough, exhaustive, or accurate) solving everyday real-world  machine learning problems.